Most Kiwis Are Underinsured

 Assessment and settlement

-The insurer assesses the claim, which may involve sending a loss adjuster to inspect the damage.
+Your insurer assesses the claim.
+They may send a loss adjuster to inspect the damage in person.
 If the assessment does not seem fair, you have the right to dispute it.
-Once approved, the settlement is paid per the policy wording, less any applicable excess.
+Once approved, settlement is paid per the policy wording, less any applicable excess.

 Rebuild or repair

-Depending on the extent of the damage, the insurer may arrange repairs through approved contractors or pay out for you to manage the rebuild yourself.
-For a full step-by-step guide, see our guide to making an insurance claim.
+From here it depends on the extent of the damage.
+Your insurer may arrange repairs through approved contractors, or pay out for you to manage the rebuild yourself.
+For the full process, see our guide to making an insurance claim.

 Why use a broker for house insurance?

-You can buy home insurance directly, so why use a broker?
-Because when you buy direct, nobody checks your rebuild figure, nobody reads the exclusions, and nobody makes sure your cover keeps up as building costs rise.
-We work for you, not the insurer.
+You can buy home insurance directly.
+So why use a broker?
+When you buy direct, nobody checks your rebuild figure.
+Nobody reads the exclusions.
+Nobody makes sure your cover keeps up as building costs rise.
+We do all of that, and we work for you, not the insurer.

 Annual sum insured review

-At every renewal, we review your sum insured against current rebuild cost data so your cover keeps pace with rising building costs - a service you do not get buying direct.
+Every renewal, we check your sum insured against current rebuild cost data.
+Your cover stays in step with rising building costs.
+You do not get this when buying direct.

 Policy wording explained

-Insurance policy wording is dense and full of legal language.
-We read it and tell you what is actually covered, what is not, and where the gaps are.
+Policy wording is dense.
+Full of legal language.
+We read it and tell you in plain terms what is covered, what is not, and where the gaps are.

 Underinsurance checks

-We check your sum insured, replacement values and cover limits to make sure there are no gaps.
-Many Kiwi homeowners are underinsured without knowing it - we make sure you are not one of them.
+We look at your sum insured, replacement values, and cover limits to find any gaps.
+Many Kiwi homeowners are underinsured without knowing it.
+We make sure you are not one of them.

 Ongoing personal service

-Renovations, extensions, or lifestyle changes all affect your cover.
-We are available year-round to adjust your policy.
-Let us know before starting renovations so your sum insured stays accurate.
+Renovations, extensions, lifestyle changes.
+All of these affect your cover.
+We are available year-round to adjust your policy, and we recommend calling us before you start any major work so your sum insured stays accurate.

 Renewal management